 Cramond suggests using social media to generate engagement in the role, and drive traffic to apply online.

-“Engage in content marketing to create and publish interesting content specific to the role, industry and prospective candidates.”
+“Engage in content marketing to create and publish interesting content that’s specific to the role, industry and prospective candidates.”

-Look for transferrable skills
+- Look for transferable skills

 A powerful way of finding talent is identifying other industries that have similar skillsets, Munson says.